UVADS/DS1001/README.md

 ## What you’ll learn along the way
 We will spend the majority of the semester focusing on the major aspecs of Data Science: Design, Value, Systems, and Analytics.
 We will finish the semester with time for putting these concepts into practice and understanding the Data Science pipeline.
 Each of these components has learning objectives detailed below but the highest level objective is that you will be able to:

-* Prime Learning Objective: Define Data Science and explain it to friends and family
+* Prime Learning Objective: Define Data Science and explain it to friends and family // Be able to describe the field of Data Science and its emerging sub-fields

 In each of the areas we will specifically focus on:
 * Design